 Welcome to Oracle PL SQL Tutorials.
-The objective of these tutorials is to provide in depth understand of Oracle PL SQL .
+The objective of these tutorials is to provide an in-depth understanding of Oracle PL SQL.

 PL/SQL stands for Procedural Language extensions to the Structured Query Language (SQL).
 SQL is a powerful language for both querying and updating data in relational databases.